AliciaUwaifo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su switch current user to other user whoami prints the effective username of the current user groups print all the groups the current user is part of chown change the owner of a file
+su - switch current user to other user whoami - prints the effective username of the current user groups - print all the groups the current user is part of chown - change the owner of a file touch - to create an empty file